 YouTube – The legend of the Galo de Barcelos has been passed from generation to generation and while the stories differ, the ending is always the same.

-Of course there’s a ‘good luck’ rooster in my 3-bedroom apartment with patio in Lisbon 😉 (short term rentals).
+Of course there’s a ‘good luck’ rooster in my 3-bedroom apartment with lovely sunny patio in Lisbon 😉 (short term rentals).

 Portuguese ceramics: ‘Armazém das Caldas’ Lisbon, sardines (sardinhas)